 One day the farmer decided he has had enough.
 He missed his original cows with their whitish-brown skin that would pulsate under his soft touch.
 But the colours refused to rub off.

 In sheer desperation he hunted for the artist.
 Only he could help.
 But the artist had vanished into the same thin air where he came from.
-For artists, like magicians, can create anything out of space and time, but they themselves are not defined by space or time.
+That’s because artists, like magicians, can create anything out of space and time, but they themselves are not defined by space or time.
 Only by their free will.

 © 2016 Alka Girdhar

-This was my story in response to the weekly Flash Fiction for Aspiring Writers by Priceless Joy.
+Written for weekly Flash Fiction for Aspiring Writers by Priceless Joy.
 This week’s photo prompt is provided by S. Writings.
 Thank you S. Writings!

 “Come sweeties!
 My Shona!
 My Lillie! “ Mrs Smith’s voice was full of emotions as she patted the colorful cows.

 “Look at you.
 You sound as if they’re your daughters Shona and Lillie” I teased her